ryu047/Note/README.md

-A simple application to note down your tasks.
+A simple and beautiful application to note down your tasks.
 Requirements: node, mongo.
 To start:
 1. Run "mongod" in terminal to start mongo database.